facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 ### Apps

-If you are an app developer, to fully support the New Archtecture, you will need to upgrade your libraries, custom Native Components, and custom Native Modules to fully support the New Architacture.
+If you are an app developer, to fully support the New Architecture, you will need to upgrade your libraries, custom Native Components, and custom Native Modules to fully support the New Architecture.

 We've collaborated with the most popular React Native libraries to ensure support for the New Architecture.
 You can check library compatibility with the New Architecture on the [reactnative.directory](https://reactnative.directory) website.